TokeHOlesen/PegSolitaire/README.md

 #### Graphics.py

 Describes the Graphics class which, upon initialization, loads graphical files and generates other graphical assets.
-It also describes the game's graphical constants, such as, among other, the resolution, target framerate and scaling factor.
+It also describes the game's graphical constants, such as, among other, the resolution and target framerate.

 All graphical assets used by the game are properties of an object of the Graphics class, which in the Game class is instantiated as .gfx, as a property of that class.
 That object is passed to other objects' constructors as an argument,